neondatabase/website/content/docs/workflows/primer.md

 ---
 title: Database workflows
-subtitle: Use this quickstart to learn how you can fold your Postgres database into your development workflow
+subtitle: Use this primer to find out different ways you can integrate your Postgres database into your development workflow
 enableTableOfContents: true
 ---

 ## Neon Database Branching

-Neon enables you to work with your data just like code with database branching.
-You can instantly create branches of your data and include them in your workflow.
+With Neon, you can work with your data just like you work with your code.
+The key is database branching, where you can instantly create branches of your data and include them in your workflow, as many branches as you need.

 Neon branches are: